grilero/directus-infra/SECRETS_SETUP.md

 - ✅ GitHub repository created
 - ✅ Dev branch created
-- ✅ GitHub Actions workflows uploaded with SSL + Bootstrap
+- ✅ GitHub Actions workflows use environment-based secrets
 - ✅ SSL certificate automation included
 - ✅ First-time bootstrap process included
-- ✅ Updated `init-letsencrypt.sh` for both domains
+- ✅ Clean secret names (no DEV_/PROD_ prefixes)
-- 🔄 **Waiting for you to add the 18 secrets above**
+- 🔄 **Waiting for you to create environments and add the 9 secrets to each**

-Once secrets are added, both environments will automatically:
-1. 🔐 Set up SSL certificates on first run
-2. 🚀 Bootstrap Directus with your schema and data
-3. 🔄 Deploy automatically on code changes
-4. 📊 Monitor health and rollback on failures

-**The complete "bootstrap once, then automatic forever" pipeline is ready!**
+**This follows GitHub's best practices for environment management!** 🏆